 A 16-meter aluminum dome surrounds you in our new digital theater, offering larger-than-life views in front, above, and behind.
 Also, the dome is constructed using the latest “seamless” technology, making it the first of its kind in the world!
 Scientific data merges with animations and video to create crisp and stunning imagery.
 5.1 digital surround sound audio and theatrical lighting provide the finishing touches.
 Guests can enjoy two types of planetarium experiences:

 Grounded in current science issues, our featured productions combine fast-paced storytelling and beautiful visuals.
 Each production will engage general audiences while also meeting PreK–12 curricular objectives.
 Museum educators host Q&A sessions following the show.
-Keep an eye out for original Bell productions like Minnesota in the Cosmos and the upcoming One Giant Leap.
+Keep an eye out for original Bell productions like Minnesota in the Cosmos and One Giant Leap.